Porgramming-Hero-web-course/batch-4-assignment-1-linux44gh6/Blog/Md.md

 {
-    //type guards is the features of typeScript that allow type narrow of a variable withing condition statement.when we need to check the type of any arguments then we can use this type guards.It will provide you specific type.lets see the example of type guards:-
+    type guards is the features of typeScript that allow type narrow of a variable withing condition statement.when we need to check the type of any arguments then we can use this type guards.It will provide you specific type.lets see the example of type guards:-

     const useTypeGuards=(value:string|number)=>{
         if(value==='number'){